plandes/clj-ml-model/README.md

 Interface for Machine Learning Modeling, Testing and Training
 =============================================================

-This library provides generalized library to train, test and use machine learning models.
+This repository provides generalized library to train, test and use machine learning models.
 Specifically it:
 * Wraps [Weka](http://www.cs.waikato.ac.nz/ml/weka/).
 * Automation of any combination of classifiers and features.